bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-06-08-rain-people.md

 They rejected it then.
 They said because I’m a woman and can have a baby does not mean that I should be at home.
 That’s not what I was saying.
 I was trying to work on an emotional level.
 I’m fascinated with the whole idea of a family.
 In the things I’m writing that is constant.
 Even _The Godfather_ is about that, to an extent.

-Interview by Stephen Farber, _Sight and Sound_, Autumn 1972
+**Interview by Stephen Farber, _Sight and Sound_, Autumn 1972**

-<![endif]-->
+<br><br>

 **The Rain People**
 _Director_: Francis Ford Coppola
-_Production Companies_: American Zoetrope,
-Warner Bros.-Seven Arts
+_Production Companies_: American Zoetrope,  Warner Bros.-Seven Arts
 _Producers_: Bart Patton, Ronald Colby
-_Production Associates_: George Lucas,
+_Production Associates_: George Lucas,  Mona Skager
-Mona Skager
-_Production Assistants_: John Blair, Sharon Compton, Joel Cox, Tony Dingman, Ken Gagnon, Tom Gavin, Marcia Griffin, Charles Hanawalt, Richard Marks, William Neil, Tom Ryan, James Sabat,

-Sully Sullivan, Fred Talmage, Steve Wilson
+_Production Assistants_: John Blair, Sharon Compton, Joel Cox, Tony Dingman, Ken Gagnon, Tom Gavin, Marcia Griffin, Charles Hanawalt, Richard Marks, William Neil, Tom Ryan, James Sabat, Sully Sullivan, Fred Talmage, Steve Wilson
-_Assistant Directors_: Richard Bennett,
+_Assistant Directors_: Richard Bennett, Jack Cunningham

-Jack Cunningham
 _Screenplay_: Francesco Coppola
 _Director of Photography_: Wilmer C. Butler
 _Editor_: Barry Malkin